Skip to main content

 Cancelled mandates

 If a mandate is cancelled we will send you an email notifying you of this.
-If you wish to send a new mandate then you can do this again from the customer view.
+If you wish to send a new mandate then you can do this again from the Credit control view.

 7. Switching your direct debits from another provider